 It’s cruel for the dolphins.

-The dolphins you are swimming with are kept in captivity.
-Often in cruel conditions that cause terrible side effects for them.
+The dolphins you swim with are kept in captivity, often in cruel conditions that cause terrible side effects.

 In the wild, dolphins might travel hundreds of miles a day.
 But in captivity, they are confined to tanks that are 200,000 times smaller than their natural range.
 Not only is this uncomfortable and stressful, but it can be harmful.

-For example, dolphins often escape hot weather by swimming in deeper, cooler water to get out of the heat, which they cannot do in these environments.
+For example, dolphins often escape hot weather by swimming in deeper, cooler water to escape the heat, which they cannot do in these environments.
 This may result in them getting blisters from too much sun exposure.

 The pools they are kept in are often heavily chlorinated tanks, exposing the dolphins to harmful conditions that can damage their eyes and skin.

 In the wild, dolphins swim, forage and reproduce young.
-A dolphin’s life in the wild is incredible, but in captivity, they are forced to do tricks for dead fish.
+A dolphin’s life in the wild is incredible, but they are forced to do tricks for dead fish in captivity.
 It’s no wonder they become so aggressive!

 It supports captive breeding.